valentinaantonov58885/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the importance of considering the end-user when designing and developing software.
 No matter how robust and well-designed a program may be, there will always be users who find ways to misuse or break it.
 As programmers, we must strive to create intuitive and user-friendly interfaces that anticipate and prevent common mistakes, while also being prepared to address unexpected issues as they arise.
 Ultimately, our goal should be to create software that is both powerful and accessible, empowering users to achieve their goals without getting in their way.

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's important to first write clear, correct, and maintainable code, and only optimize when profiling indicates a bottleneck.